ReSound Hearing Aid Reviews From an Audiologist

 ReSound’s History of Innovation

 For some context, ReSound has a fascinating history of innovation and growth.
-In 1973, famed American inventor Edgar Vilchur came up with the idea of a multichannel compression amplifier for hearing aids, which he published publicly.throw
+In 1973, famed American inventor Edgar Vilchur thought up a multichannel compression amplifier for hearing aids, which he published publicly.

 In the late 1980s, a group of physicians in Redwood City, California, developed a hearing aid based on Vilchur’s work and began selling it as ReSound.
 It was one of the first game-changers in hearing aids since the invention of the transistor in 1947.
 In 1999, the Great Nordic Group bought out ReSound and became part of the GN Group, fueling growth for the company in global markets.